Growth Mindset and Metacognition: How They Work Together

 Another mistake is to use praise that is insincere or generic.
 Learners can often see through empty praise, which can undermine their motivation.
 Praise should be specific, genuine, and focused on the process rather than the outcome.
 Avoid phrases like "You're so clever!" and instead say "I noticed you used a really effective strategy to solve that problem!".

 It's also important to avoid confusing growth mindset with simply telling learners to "try harder."
-Growth mindset is about fostering a belief in the ability to improve and providing the tools and support needed to do so.
+Growth mindset is about building a belief in the ability to improve and providing the tools and support needed to do so.
 It's about teaching learners how to learn effectively and how to overcome challenges.

 For example, if a learner is struggling with a writing assignment, don't just tell them to "try harder."
 Instead, provide them with specific feedback on their writing, model effective writing strategies, and offer opportunities for revision and improvement.
 This provides the necessary support for growth.
 This is relevant to cognitive load theory.